From question to

 than analyzing it.

-Three data portals.
+Three portals.
 Three downloads.
-Clean in Excel.
+Merge in Excel.
 Build a chart.
 Format it.
-Email it.
 Someone asks where the numbers came from.
 You check your Downloads folder.

 Generic chatbots skip the work but fabricate the answer.
-They mix up data vintages.
-They don’t know which source is authoritative for which indicator.
-And when a data point doesn’t exist, they fill the gap instead of telling you.
+They mix up vintages, don’t know which source is authoritative, and fill gaps instead of flagging them.

 EconChat is different.
 The LLM writes the narrative.
 The code pulls the data and runs the math.
 Never the reverse.